You Can Make a Difference

 The Potential of Hazelnuts

 Our focus is on American hazelnut.
 It is a shrub species native to the oak savannah transition zone between forest and prairie.
-It produces an oil rich nut that has fed wildlife for millennia.
-We believe is can become a staple of the human diet as well.
+It produces an oil-rich nut that has fed wildlife for millennia.
+We believe it can become a staple of the human diet as well.
 The nuts are delicious raw or roasted and the oil is nearly 80% oleic acid, the same heart-healthy oil as in olive oil.
 The shrubs are grown in hedgerows in agroforestry plantings that are a mix of grasses, forbs, trees, and livestock, the kind of mixed-species communities that existed before the moldboard plow and the kind of plantings that protect soil and water.

 Join Our Efforts By Contributing to the Hazelnut Development Fund